uptane/uptane-standard/uptane-standard.md

         2. If it is a multi-role delegation {{TAP-3}}, then:
             1. First, recurse (11.2) for each role listed as if each is a single-role delegation.
             2. Inspect the return values from each:
-                1. If a minimum number of roles in agreement for this multi-role delegation return the same non-custom metadata (i.e. length and hashes) for the image, then return that metadata for the image.
-If the values returned are such that there are multiple sets of non-custom metadata meeting threshold (e.g. if the threshold is 2/4 and two sets of two roles agree on different metadata), then break the tie in favor of the earliest role in the multi-role delegation.
+                1. If at least a number of roles equal to the minimum number of roles in agreement for this multi-role delegation return the same non-custom metadata (i.e. length and hashes) for the image, then return that metadata for the image.
+If the values returned are such that there are multiple sets of non-custom metadata meeting the threshold (e.g. if the threshold is 2/4 and two sets of two roles agree on different metadata), then break the tie in favor of the earliest role in the multi-role delegation.
-                2. If the minimum number of roles in agreement threshold is not met:
+                2. If the threshold for the minimum number of roles in agreement is not met:
-                    1. If the multi-role delegation was terminating, raise an error indicating that image info could not be verified.
+                    1. If this multi-role delegation is terminating, abort the search for this image, ending the recursion and returning an error code indicating that verified image metadata could not be found.
-                    2. If the multi-role delegation was not terminating, return no image info and allow the process to proceed to the next delegation.
+                    2. If this multi-role delegation is not terminating, return that no image metadata was found (and continue 11.2 with the next delegation).
         3. If the role specified by the delegation contains signed metadata about the image, return the metadata.
-        4. If the role specified by the delegation does NOT contain signed metadata about the image:
+        4. If the role specified by the delegation does not contain signed metadata about the image:
-            1. If this is a terminating delegation, abort the search for this image, ending the recursion and returning an error code indicating that the image could not be found.
+            1. If this is a terminating delegation, abort the search for this image, ending the recursion and returning an error code indicating that verified imagine metadata could not be found.
-            2. If this is not a terminating delegation, return that no image was found (and continue 11.2 with the next delegation).
+            2. If this is not a terminating delegation, return that no image metadata was found (and continue 11.2 with the next delegation).
         5. If no signed metadata about the image can be found anywhere in the delegation graph, return an error code indicating that the image is missing.
     3. Check that the Targets metadata from the Image repository matches the Targets metadata from the Director repository:
         1. Check that the non-custom metadata (i.e., length and hashes) of the unencrypted image are the same in both sets of metadata.